Fernleigh, Caringbah South

-Fernleigh is a heritage-listed former boatshed and homestead and now residence located at 44-46 Fernleigh Road, Caringbah South in the Sutherland Shire local government area of New South Wales, Australia.
+Fernleigh is a heritage-listed former boatshed and homestead and now residence located at 44-46 Fernleigh Road, Caringbah South, New South Wales, a suburb of Sydney, Australia.
 It is also known as Mandalay and York House.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Fernleigh is believed by Sutherland historians to have been completed in 1821 for Thomas Laycock Jr., who, while himself mostly resident at his property Kelvin at Bringelly, built the house for his second wife, Margaret Connell, and the six children of his first marriage to Isabella Bunker of Collingwood, Liverpool.
 The home is believed to be the first constructed in the Sutherland area and has been an envied point of interest for one hundred years.
 However, in 2012 it was claimed that the Thomas Connell Laycock, espoused by Bruce Watt in Magnificent Fernleigh, was a typographical error and the correct name is in fact John Connell Laycock.